disruptiveplanets/AIME/code/thresholds/fe/readme.md

 I also realized that the output is pure uncertainty, not uncertainty ratio.
 So I changed it to uncertainty ratio.

 After my meeting with Julien, I changed the prior to 0.25-3 and adjusted the number of finite elements used.
 Then I ran all of these on the SC.

+## June 8

+I finished the DOF scan and found that fewer DOFs leads to less uncertainty, not more.